 For the political science class, we spent a day in Washington, D.C. that was mainly meant as a “career day” sort of thing—we set up in a random conference room, and people who did different kinds of government or government-adjacent work came in and talked about it.
 One of them worked for a nonprofit that had started in D.C. and was at the time mainly funded by federal grants.
 And, at the time, it was named College Summit.

 College Summit, the speaker told us, set up shop at a small number of area high schools, chosen for their low rates of sending graduates to four-year-colleges.
 It aimed to fix that by giving support to their seniors, specifically to do with the college application process.
-Early in the year, students would go to a literal four-day summit where they’d learn about colleges and financial aid, and fill out their first actual college application.
+Early in the year, students would go to a four-day summit where they’d learn about colleges and financial aid, and fill out their first actual college application.
 Then they’d get support with the process for the rest of the year, and were encouraged to mentor their classmates.

 He handed out brochures that described the amazing success of their program.
 I don’t have the brochure, but I do have the internet archive of their website at the time, and this was back when websites were mostly just online versions of a brochure.